tosh-coding/AsyncFiberWorks/Readme.md

  * _[ThreadPoolAdapter](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdapter.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Drivers ##
-Drivers call their own Subscriber handlers.
+Drivers call their own subscriber handlers.
 There are two types: timing notification and message delivery.
 They are processed in series.

- * _[ActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ActionDriver.cs)_ - Calls the subscriber's handler.
-It runs on one fiber.
+ * _[ActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ActionDriver.cs)_ - Calls the subscribers's handler.
+Can specify the fiber to be executed.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs).
- * _[AsyncMessageDriver{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/MessageDrivers/AsyncMessageDriver.cs)_ - It distributes messages to subscribers.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L78).
+ * _[MessageDriver{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/MessageDrivers/MessageDriver.cs)_ - It distributes messages to subscribers.
+Can specify the fiber to be executed.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L94).

 ## Channels ##
 This is a mechanism for parallel processing.
-If you do not need that much performance, `AsyncMessageDriver{T}` is recommended.
+If you do not need that much performance, `MessageDriver{T}` is recommended.
 It is easy to handle because it is serial.

 A channel is a messaging mechanism that abstracts the communication destination.
 Fibers act as actors.
 Arrival messages are processed in parallel for each fiber.